TKMAX777/RemoteRelativeInput/readme.md

 RelativeInputClient.exe | ssh <HostUsername>@<HostAddress> "C:\Users\<HostFolderName>\go\bin\RelativeInputServer.exe"
 ```

-replace <HostFolderName> with the name of the folder of your account located in C:\Users
+  ☆ replace &lt;HostFolderName&gt; with the name of the folder of your account located in C:\Users<br />
-replace <HostUsername> with the Host username
+  ☆ replace &lt;HostUsername&gt; with the Host username<br />
-replace <HostAddress> with the IP of your host
+  ☆ replace &lt;HostAddress&gt; with the IP of your host<br />
+  ☆ It is reported that it does not work properly in PowerShell.<br>

 4. Ignore the message box and click on cmd tab, and enter host user password